 Traumatic events can be extremely painful to go through.
 In fact, many people have experienced more than one traumatic event in their lives, adding several layers to their recovery.
 However, regardless of what has traumatized you, there are options for you so that you can put your trauma in the past and move forward as a recovered, healthy individual.

-At Harmony Recovery, we provide trauma treatment for those who a prepared to comb through their trauma in an effort to recover.
+At Harmony Recovery, we provide EMDR therapy and trauma treatment for those who a prepared to comb through their trauma in an effort to recover.
 We know just how demoralizing and distressing trauma can be, and to have to continue to live with these effects is nothing short of unfair.

 If you are ready to address your trauma and begin a new journey, do not hesitate to reach out to us.
 We can help you through the process of our Trauma Recovery In Charlotte in ways that free you from the pain of those events so that you can live in peace.